omiridoue/sgsss-workflow/README.md

 [workbench]: https://carpentries.github.io/sandpaper-docs/

 This training material was based off the training developed and maintained by [Seqera](https://seqera.io) and released under an open-source license ([CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/)) for the benefit of the community.
 You are welcome to reuse these materials according to the terms of the license.
-The training includes material from the [carpentries incubator](https://carpentries-incubator.github.io/workflows-nextflow/) and
+The training includes material from the [carpentries incubator](https://carpentries-incubator.github.io/workflows-nextflow/) and [The Turing Way](http://doi.org/10.5281/zenodo.3233853).

 ## Data